This is an advertisement

 How long do I have from the date of my injury to file a workers’ compensation claim?

-Two years from the date of injury or two years from the last payment of temporary total disability, whichever is longer.
+You will have two years from the date of injury or two years from the last payment of temporary total disability, whichever is longer.

 How much do I have to pay an attorney to handle a workers’ compensation claim?

-What kind of benefits, in addition to workers’ compensation benefits (weekly, biweekly or lump sum cash award) am I entitled to?
+What kind of benefits, in addition to workers’ compensation benefits (weekly, biweekly or lump-sum cash award), am I entitled to?